 You can start building the materials I mentioned earlier.
 Remember those lesson plans, activities, material and backup activities?
 Prepare for that time when your student list starts growing.
-For example, imagine you post on Instagram, and ten students contact you in a week.
+For example, imagine you post on Instagram, and ten students contact you weekly.
 Then you’ll be scrambling to find materials that will be suitable for these ten students.
 Instead, get yourself ready beforehand so you can take on students when they come knocking.

 7. Test your platforms

-Whatever platforms or websites you are using, they will take some getting used to.
+Whatever platforms or websites you are using will take some getting used to.
 Be sure to test your platforms until you find the best one suited to your teaching style.
 It would help if you were comfortable with it before your lessons.
 You are the teacher, and you should be ready to give alternate ways of delivering comfortable and enjoyable lessons for your students.

 And that’s it!
 The last step is a bonus step, but it’s another good one: relax and enjoy your classes.
 When you are engaging, knowledgeable and fun, your reputation will spread through word of mouth.
-Before you know it, you have more students than you can handle and, and you will need nothing else to succeed as a great online English teacher.
+Before you know it, you have more students than you can handle, and you will need nothing else to succeed as a great online English teacher.